 How does sleep affect weight?
 Sleep deprivation or low-quality sleep affects your weight by increasing stress hormones that make it more difficult to burn fat.
 We want to reduce stress, making it easier to burn fat.

 Also, some experts hypothesize that low-quality sleep leads to hormonal changes that increase appetite.
-Cutting back on alcohol can improve your sleep and therefore decrease your appetite.
+Cutting back on alcohol can improve your sleep and, therefore, decrease your appetite.

-Many cocktails are rife with added sugar.
+Many cocktails and mixers are rife with added sugar.
 But did you know that there is already sugar in red wine and champagne?
 (It’s from the grapes.)
 Consuming less sugar is sure to promote healthy weight loss.

 Another sugar-related benefit of quitting alcohol is reduced insulin resistance, which may lead to weight loss.